djoudi/my_notes/README.md

-### This is my notes about programming languages and other stuf.
+### This is my notes about programming languages and other stuff.